 In his position as Cline Curator of Theatre and Performing Arts at the Harry Ransom Center, Dr. Colleary is responsible for the interpretation and management of the center's extensive performing arts holdings.
 He serves on the boards for the American Theatre Archive Project (ATAP) and the Theatre Library Association (TLA).

 Prior to coming to The University of Texas at Austin, he was a visiting professor in Theatre and Dance at Macalester College in Saint Paul where he taught classes in theatre history, performance theory, sexuality studies and public history/museum studies.

 Areas of Expertise

-American and British Theatre History, Dance History, GLBT and Sexuality Studies, Monastic Studies, Museum Studies, Musical Theatre History, Public History, Queer Theory, Theatre Historiography
+American and British Theatre History, Archival Research Methods, Dance History, Digital Humanities, GLBT and Sexuality Studies, Museum Studies, Musical Theatre History, Performance Studies, Public History, Queer Theory, Theatre Historiography

 - "At the Foot of the Mountain" Pastelgram 5 (Fall, 2015)

 - "A Queer Victorian Marriage: Henry Blake Fuller's At Saint Judas's and the 'Tyranny' of the Archival Document" Performing Arts Resources 28 (Summer, 2011)

 - Tennessee Williams’ The Glass Menagerie at 75 (2020)